sathishkumar1105/Attendance-Management-System-For-Students-am-system/README.md

 # Purpose & Scope:

--- The intention of developing Attendance Management System is to computerized the t radition way of taking attendance.
-Another purpose for developing this software is togenerate the desired reports automatically at the end of the session or in the betweenof the session as they require.
+-- The intention of developing Attendance Management System is to computerized the tradition way of taking attendance.

+-- Another purpose for developing this system is to generate the desired reports automatically at the end of the session or in the between of the session as they require.